-But many fail to focus on how their images are optimized, which is why we suggest to start getting results using this Affordable Local Seo Singapore Agency that will help you understand the right way of using SEO for your business.
+But many fail to focus on how their images are optimized, which is why we suggest to start getting results using this Affordable Local Seo Singapore Agency that will help you understand the right way of using Australian SEO Company for your business.
 Ensuring images are search engine-friendly is an important and worthwhile piece of the SEO puzzle, and shouldn’t go without attention.

 “I don’t care if my images rank, so what’s the point?”

 This is a fair question.
 Many bloggers and publishers relying on stock photography use images that have already been indexed in search because others have published that same image before.
-However, implementing Franchise SEO tactics that benefit image SEO don’t only increase image rankings.
+However, implementing luxury brands digital marketing tactics that benefit image SEO don’t only increase image rankings.
 In actuality, image SEO can help boost rankings in the natural search results for your target keywords.

 Before we can begin implementing these tactics that serve image SEO, we must understand Google’s current image processing capabilities.